-I remember my dad talking about fair-weather friends; those who are with us when everything is going smoothly; we’ve got drugs, or they can get something from us.
+I remember my dad talking about fair-weather friends, those who are with us when everything is going smoothly; we’ve got drugs, or they can get something from us.
 But the minute it gets complicated, or we’re out of dope, they are gone.
 And I’ve been betrayed, abandoned, and ditched just like the rest of you.

 Often it feels that same way in early recovery.
 It’s initially a time of loneliness and uncertainty when we decide to live a life of recovery.
 We wonder if we’ll ever experience a connection to other people.
 Even when we accept that our friends from our use might not have been the support we assumed they were, at least there were people in our lives.

 These friends were willing to stick by me through the good times and the bad.
 I learned to call them recovery warriors, because they, like me, were fighting a formidable foe – addiction.

-When I changed my focus to who I could help, instead of focusing on the loss, I felt a sense of peace and gratitude for not giving into to the lonely feelings and returning to the world of fair-weather friends through a relapse.
+When I changed my focus to who I could help, instead of focusing on the loss, I felt a sense of peace and gratitude for not giving in to the lonely feelings and returning to the world of fair-weather friends through a relapse.

-Writing, and recovery heal the heart
+Writing and recovery heal the heart